 We have never declared or paid cash dividends on any shares of our capital stock.
 We currently intend to retain all available funds for use in the operation and development of our business and, therefore, do not anticipate paying any cash dividends in the foreseeable future.
 Any future determination relating to our dividend policy will be made at the discretion of our Board of Directors and will depend on a number of factors, including future earnings, capital requirements, financial condition and future prospects and other factors the Board of Directors may deem relevant.

 Unregistered Sales of Equity Securities

-None, except as previously disclosed in the Company's Quarterly Reports on Form 10-Q and Current Reports on Form 8-K and as set forth below.
+None, except as previously disclosed in our Quarterly Reports on Form 10-Q and Current Reports on Form 8-K.